 Governments and health authorities should explain in details what data they’re using and for what reason.
-Most of government apps are asking for name, sex, birth year, residence, travel history and a pletora of other unnecessary information.
+Most governments’ apps are asking for name, sex, birth year, residence, travel history and a plethora of other unnecessary information.
 If this system ends up determining one’s ability to roam freely, you’ll want to know why you can’t leave the house.

-It is possible to build a system for contact tracing that is also privacy preserving.
-Apple already thinks they’re able to do something similar, albeit for other purpose.
-And there’s already a proposed protocol, PEPP-PT:
+It is possible to build a system for contact tracing that is also privacy-preserving.
+Apple does something similar, albeit for other purposes.
+And there’s already a proposed protocol, the PEPP-PT:

 You’ll notice that there is no leak of data to the government under this scenario.
 All the government knows is that an ID needs to be tested.